aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Keep right			| Keep right      							|  38								|

-In this step I document the performance of the model trained before, this performance is evaluated using the 5 figures obtained from the Internet.
-The accuracy results of prediction were excelent in all cases.
+In this step I documented the performance of the model that was trained before, this performance is evaluated using 5 figures that were obtained from the Internet.
+The accuracy results of predictions were excellent in all cases.
 So, accuracy was 100% for these samples.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 29th cell of the Ipython notebook.
+I created some bars in order to show prediction results for each image traffic sign that were obtained from the web.

+![alt text][image8]

 For the first image, the model is sure that this is a Speed limit (20km/h) sign (probability of 0.9909), and the image does contain a Speed limit (20km/h)  sign.
 The top five soft max probabilities were